Skip to content

 • Can I do this on my phone?
 Yes, but the graphics shown on this page are from a computer browser.

 • Isn't it hard to build every 90 days?
-The initial setup (this page) and deploy (next page) takes a lot of your focused time.
-But once you build once, subsequent builds take very little of your time to start, then the rest is done automatically.
+The initial setup and installation take a lot of your focused time.
+But once you build once, subsequent builds take very little of your time to start the build.
+The rest is done automatically.

 • Can I use this for my child?
 You, as the adult, can install using TestFlight on your child's phone.
-The explict steps are provided at GitHub Deploy: Install TestFlight Loop for Child.
+The explicit steps are provided at Install on Phone: TestFlight for a Child.

 • Can I still use my customizations?
 Yes.
-Customize with GitHub
+Customize using Browser

 Prerequisites

-There are only two prerequisites to build Loop with this method.
+There are two prerequisites to build the Loop app using GitHub Browser Build.

 2. Free GitHub account